jeetsons/ethlisbon-hack25/docs/readme.md

 **Typical Flow:**

-1. **User connects to the dApp** and creates a new Safe wallet (1/1, i.e., only they control it).
+1. **User connects to the dApp via Gnosis Pay** and creates a new Gnosis Pay wallet (Gnosis Safe, 1/1, i.e., only they control it).
+2. **User deposits ETH** into their Gnosis Pay wallet.
+3. **User starts the strategy:** the contract (with the Gnosis Pay wallet’s permission) deposits ETH into Aave, borrows USDC, and creates the LP on Uniswap.
+4. **Uniswap V4 Hook:** every 10 trades, the hook collects fees from the LP NFT (held by the Gnosis Pay wallet), and the contract repays USDC debt and tops up ETH collateral using these fees.
+5. **User can exit at any time:** the contract unwinds everything and returns assets to the Gnosis Pay wallet.

+**Goal:**
+Allow a user to create a **Gnosis Pay** account (backed by a Gnosis Safe wallet), deposit ETH, and—using a smart contract—automate:
+- Supplying ETH as collateral to Aave V3,
+- Borrowing USDC,
+- Creating a full-range USDC/ETH liquidity position on Uniswap V4,
+- Using a Uniswap V4 "hook" to automate fee collection: on every 10th trade, collected fees are used to repay Aave debt (USDC) and add more ETH as collateral (if any).

+**Typical Flow:**

+1. **User connects to the dApp via Gnosis Pay** and creates a new Gnosis Pay wallet (which is a Gnosis Safe under the hood).
-2. **User deposits ETH** into their Safe wallet.
+2. **User deposits ETH** into their Gnosis Pay wallet.
-3. **User starts the strategy:** the contract (with the Safe’s permission) deposits ETH into Aave, borrows USDC, and creates the LP on Uniswap.
+3. **User starts the strategy:** the contract (with the Gnosis Pay wallet’s permission) deposits ETH into Aave, borrows USDC, and creates the LP on Uniswap.
-4. **Uniswap V4 Hook:** every 10 trades, the hook collects fees from the LP NFT (held by the Safe), and the contract repays USDC debt and tops up ETH collateral using these fees.
+4. **Uniswap V4 Hook:** every 10 trades, the hook collects fees from the LP NFT (held by the Gnosis Pay wallet), and the contract repays USDC debt and tops up ETH collateral using these fees.
-5. **User can exit at any time:** the contract unwinds everything and returns assets to the Safe.
+5. **User can exit at any time:** the contract unwinds everything and returns assets to the Gnosis Pay wallet.

 ---